Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Sharp global convergence guarantees

 Finally, it is instructive to consider what guarantees are known (for other algorithms) under deterministic assumptions on the data.
-On the one hand, we note that the $\ell_2$--RIP does not hold for our measurement operator~\citep[Claim 4.2]{zhong2015efficient}, whereby we are operating in a setting in which there could exist spurious local minima~\citep{bhojanapalli2016global} in the loss~\eqref{eq:global-loss} even when $\psi = \mathsf{id}$.
+On the one hand, we note that the $\ell_2$--RIP does not hold for our measurement operator~\cite[Claim 4.2]{zhong2015efficient}, whereby we are operating in a setting in which there could exist spurious local minima~\citep{bhojanapalli2016global} in the loss~\eqref{eq:global-loss} even when $\psi = \mathsf{id}$.
 If instead of minimizing the loss~\eqref{eq:global-loss}, one chooses to minimize a non-smooth, $\ell_1$ variant, then it is known that an $\ell_1$--RIP is satisfied and guarantees sharp growth, whereby---locally---methods such as the prox-linear method and subgradient descent enjoy quadratic (resp. linear) convergence~\citep{charisopoulos2021composite}.
 As mentioned before, these types of landscape-based results are not directly comparable with the probabilistic analysis that leads to Theorem~\ref{thm:global-conv-linear}; while they are deterministic and can handle a wide range of measurement ensembles, it is typically difficult to establish sharp convergence rates (in the sense of Definition~\ref{def:linear-convergence}) using only these properties.

-Our proof technique proceeds in two steps.
-First, we apply the one step updates from Theorem~\ref{thm:one-step} to reduce the complexity from studying a high dimensional, random iteration to studying a two-dimensional, deterministic recursion.
-We note that while the deterministic recursion is---in general---straightforward to analyze, the fluctuations around the deterministic predictions complicate matters.
-This is especially so from a random initialization since in that case, the fluctuations can be at nearly the same scale as the predictions.
-Nonetheless, by carefully accounting for the growth of the parallel component and perpendicular component at each iteration, we show that the convergence properties suggested by the deterministic updates~\eqref{eq:idmaps} do indeed hold.
+Let us make a brief comment on the proof technique.
+We begin by applying the one-step updates from Theorem~\ref{thm:one-step} to reduce the complexity from studying a high-dimensional, random iteration to studying a two-dimensional, deterministic recursion.
+We note that while the deterministic recursion is---in general---straightforward to analyze, the fluctuations around the deterministic one-step predictions complicate matters.
+This is especially so from a random initialization in which case the fluctuations can be at nearly the same scale as the predictions.
+Nonetheless, by carefully accounting for the growth of the parallel component and perpendicular component at each iteration, we show that the convergence properties suggested by the deterministic one-step updates~\eqref{eq:idmaps} do indeed hold.